miabbott/r4e-microshift-demo/README.md

 It assumes that you have access to RHEL/Microshift content and are able to run [`osbuild`](https://osbuild.org) in order to produce a starting RHEL for Edge image.
 It is advisable to use a RHEL 8 based RHEL system to run `osbuild` and build RHEL for Edge artifacts using RHEL 8 content.

+There's likely a lot of room for streamlining (maybe an Ansible playbook?) to do a lot of this heavy lifting, but I prefer to be verbose and show the steps along the way.
+Patches welcome!

 ## Build RHEL for Edge starter

 On your RHEL system running `osbuild`, we need to create two blueprints: